Conducting your SAP test automation orchestra

 Once your tools are brought together in a harmonized approach, you can start to reap the benefit of touchless automation.
 For example, setting up your automated testing to run in a schedule of non-peak hours makes life easier in testing complex end-to-end processes continuously.

-- Jeba AbrahamPractice Leader, Digital Assurance & Quality Engineering, Sogeti US
+- Jeba AbrahamPractice Leader, Quality Engineering & Testing, Sogeti US

-Jeba AbrahamPractice Leader, Digital Assurance & Quality Engineering, Sogeti US
+Jeba AbrahamPractice Leader, Quality Engineering & Testing, Sogeti US